Klooskie/ArticleWebScrapper/README.md

 ---

 ### Introduction
-Article Spider Bot is a program that you can use to automatically download articles from various informational websites.
+Article Spider Bot is an application that you can use to automatically download articles from various informational websites.

 ### Technologies
 * JavaRX - efficient processing